-noted the 2021-2022 As in Code Administrator Annual Report, FY22 was the first year that Signatories provided their annual Code compliance report via the Salesforce portal.
-While this process streamlined compliance reporting and assessment, the Code Administrator is concerned to ensure that a 'tick-a-box' approach does not develop for Code compliance.
+As noted in the 2021-2022 Code Administrator Annual Report, FY22 was the first year that Signatories provided their annual Code compliance report via the Salesforce portal.
+While this process streamlined compliance assessment, the reporting and Code Administrator is concerned to ensure that a 'tick-a-box' approach does not develop for Code compliance.
 After consultation with Signatories, the compliance assessment process for FY23 has been further refined to place the responsibility at the executive level of a Signatory to provide a signed declaration that key Code requirements have been met.